stefanhk31/personal_blog/README.md

 ## Updating Styles

 Styling uses [TailwindCSS](https://v3.tailwindcss.com/).
 New CSS content is generated in `public/output.css` on each save when the styles are being watched.
-To watch, run `npm run watch`.
+To watch, run `npm install` (if you have not done so previously) and then `npm run watch`.

 [license_badge]: https://img.shields.io/badge/license-MIT-blue.svg
 [license_link]: https://opensource.org/licenses/MIT